odoo/documentation/inventory/management/reporting/valuation_methods_anglo_saxon.rst

   This cost price is used to value any product not received from a purchase order (e.g. inventory adjustments).

-  FIFO is advised if you manage all your workflow into Odoo (Sales, Purchases, Inventory).
+  FIFO is advised if you manage all your workflow into Twenty20 (Sales, Purchases, Inventory).
 It suits any kind of users.

 LIFO (not accepted in IFRS)